xmidt-org/docs/content/docs/wrp/simple-messages.md

 This is one of the primary message definitions used.
 It provides a one directional (no responses needed or sent) message from a component to whatever happens to be listening.
-It's alot like a UDP message, but it's over TCP and TLS.
+It's a lot like a UDP message, but it's over TCP and TLS.
 Generally the `dest` is targeted to an `event:some_event_type_here/ignored` which flows out to the event listeners for consumption.
 This message type is great at sending metrics, publishing a report, sending an SOS.